sebk69/small-logger-bundle/README.md

 Additionnaly, this package implement a symfony native http client for http output.

+# Migrated

+This lib has been migrated to [framagit](https://framagit.org/small) project.

+A new composer package is available at https://packagist.org/packages/small/logger-bundle

+Future commits will be done on framagit.

 ## Install

 Use composer to install the package in your symfony project :